Tricklebyte/BlazorId_App/README.md

  ```
  ## Logging in and out
  A Blazor component cannot correctly redirect to the IdentityServer Login and Login functions.<br/>
- To sign in and out, the HttpResponse must be modified by adding a cookie.
-A Blazor component starts the response immediately when it  is rendered and it cannot be changed afterward.<br/>
+ This is because for signing in and out, the HttpResponse must be modified by adding a cookie - but a pure Blazor component starts the response immediately when it  is rendered and it cannot be changed afterward.<br/>
- A razor page (or MVC view) must be used to perform the redirect from the Blazor Component to the actual IdentityServer login and logout pages.
+ An intermediary razor page (or MVC view) must be used to perform the redirect from the Blazor Component to the actual IdentityServer login and logout pages because the Razor Page (or MVC view) is able to manipulate the response correctly before sending it.<br/>
-  The Login and Logout Razor pages redirect to IdentityServer.
- Each page contains the cs file only, with no markup, and each has a single Get method
+ These pages have a cs file only, with no markup, and each has a single Get method that performs the required actions.

 ### LoginIDP.cshtml.cs
+The LoginIDP page invokes the ChallengeAsync method on the OIDC scheme, triggering the redirect to IdentityServer for Authentication.
 ```c#
  public async Task OnGetAsync()
         {